Vexz00/kagi-nocturnal-theme/README.md

 # Nocturnal Theme for Kagi

 ### Instructions
-1. Activate dark theme
+1. Use the dark default theme
-2. Set default dark theme to "Moon Dark" in the settings
-3. Apply the kagi-nocturnal-theme.css
+2. Apply the kagi-nocturnal-theme.css

 ### Screenshots